hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

     * Overclustering is used to improve IIC performance, overclustering here is an encoder with 2 or more heads.
     * Paired training input data (Siamese input image) made of the input image X and transformed image X_bar
     * Unsupervised Labeling: Hungarian algorithm is used to assign a label to a cluster with the min cost
+    * The trained model here can be used for unsupervised labeling for other networks
+      * So the supervised evaluation part here is mainly to improve the clustering accuracy, it's not the unsupervised labeling part
 #### Continuous Random Variables
+* Model MINE (Mutual Information Network Estimator)
+  * The idea is similar to IIC for discrere random variables, but it's an approximation here with the input follows a certain distributions
+  * Because MINE is an approximation, it's not expected to perform better than IIC
+  * [MINE implementation][92]

 ## [Deep Reinforcement Learning][84]